NationsBank: Background and founding

 NationsBank traced its roots to two banks in Charlotte.
 Commercial National Bank (CNB), the earliest forerunner of NationsBank, was formed in 1874.
 American Trust Company was founded a few blocks down Tryon Street in 1909.

-In 1957, American Trust merged with Commercial National to form American Commercial Bank.
+On December 2, 1957, American Trust merged with Commercial National to form American Commercial Bank.
 American Trust was the nominal survivor, and its president, Addison Reese, became president of the merged bank.
 Only four years later, in 1960, American Commercial merged with Greensboro-based Security National Bank to form North Carolina National Bank (NCNB).
 Although American Commercial was the nominal survivor, it gave up its North Carolina state charter and took over Security's national charter.
 In 1969, NCNB reorganized as a holding company, NCNB Corporation.

 In 1973 Reese was succeeded as CEO by Tom Storrs, who the next year turned the presidency of NCNB over to then 39-year-old Hugh McColl, who began an aggressive period of expansion.
 This was initially a defensive move.
 At the time, it was feared that the New York City money center banks might devour local Southern banks.
-It was believed that the only way to prevent this was if the stronger banks in the region became too rich to be taken over.
+It was believed that the only way to prevent this was to make the stronger banks in the region too rich to be taken over.
 NCNB expanded beyond North Carolina for the first time in 1982, when it purchased Lake City, Florida–based First National Bank of Lake City.
 McColl became CEO of NCNB the following year.
-McColl would remain CEO until 2001, usually as president and intermittently as chairman.
+McColl would remain CEO of NCNB and its successors until 2001, usually serving concurrently as president and intermittently as chairman.